josephwoodward/GlobalExceptionHandlerDotNet/README.md

 Specify the returned content type (default is `application/json)`.

 - `MessageFormatter(Func<Exception, string>)`
-Set a default message formatter, that any unhandled exceptions will trigger.
+Set a default message formatter that any unhandled exception will trigger.

 ```csharp
 x.MessageFormatter((exception) => {
     return "Oops, something went wrong!
 Check the logs for more information.";
 });
 ```

+-`DebugMode`
+Enabling debug mode will cause GlobalExceptionHandlerDotNet to return the full exception thrown. **This is disabled by default and should not be set in production.**

 ## Content Negotiation